dkarthe/webjeda-blog/_posts/2016-01-12-how-to-sync-files-folders-with-github.md

 ## Step 2: Install Github Desktop

-I guess you are smart enought to install a software.
+I guess you are smart enough to install a software.
 Once you are done installing, open the app.
 You should see something like this.

 ![How to sync folders with Github](/images/sync-folders-with-github-desktop-tutorial-screenshot.jpg)